sn0wfl4k3s/Firenet/README.md

 # Firenet
 Firestore orm for .net applications.
-A simple to manipulate firestore database in an easy way keeping the same domain driven developer.
+A simple easy way to manipulate firestore database and keeping the same domain driven developer.

 ## Installation